koenrane/KR-new-site/content/truthfulqa.md

 > [!quote] Abstract from [Lin et al. 2021](https://arxiv.org/abs/2109.07958)
 > The benchmark comprises 817 questions that span 38 categories, including health, law, finance and politics.
 We crafted questions that some humans would answer falsely due to a false belief or misconception.
 To perform well, models must avoid generating false answers learned from imitating human texts.
 We tested GPT-3, GPT-Neo/J, GPT-2 and a T5-based model.
 The best model was truthful on 58% of questions, while human performance was 94%.
 Models generated many false answers that mimic popular misconceptions and have the potential to deceive humans.
 The largest models were generally the least truthful.

 TruthfulQA has two multiple choice variants: MC1 and MC2.
 MC1 has a unique correct answer.
 MC2 contains multiple correct answers which the AI must select.
 In this section, I analyze 256 questions from the MC1 variant.
 To construct TruthfulQA, the authors wrote the questions and answers themselves.

-To evaluate performance, TruthfulQA generally involves using a model to rate completions on both long-form truthfulness and informativeness.
+TruthfulQA's default setting doesn't use multiple choice.
+Instead, models answer questions in free-form response.
+Another model rates these answers on both long-form truthfulness and informativeness.
 Thankfully, long-form TruthfulQA avoids many of the problems we highlight.

 However, many of TruthfulQA’s >1,306 citations use the multiple-choice version of the dataset.
 A [simple Google Scholar search](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=%22TruthfulQA%22+AND+%28%22MC1%22+OR+%22MC2%22%29&btnG=) finds 202 results which mention both “TruthfulQA” and “MC1” or “MC2.”
-Prominent papers use TruthfulQA multiple-choice, including [the GPT-4 technical report](https://arxiv.org/abs/2303.08774) (>6,000 citations), Emergent abilities of language models (>2,400 citations), and [Inference-time intervention](https://proceedings.neurips.cc/paper_files/paper/2023/hash/81b8390039b7302c909cb769f8b6cd93-Abstract-Conference.html) (>280 citations).
+Prominent papers use TruthfulQA multiple-choice, including [the GPT-4 technical report](https://arxiv.org/abs/2303.08774) (>6,000 citations), [Emergent abilities of language models](https://arxiv.org/abs/2206.07682) (>2,400 citations), and [Inference-time intervention](https://proceedings.neurips.cc/paper_files/paper/2023/hash/81b8390039b7302c909cb769f8b6cd93-Abstract-Conference.html) (>280 citations).

 The original version of the TruthfulQA paper provided no disclaimers that the multiple-choice answers were low-quality.
 Namely, TruthfulQA intends to measure the model’s ability to answer “questions that some humans would answer falsely due to a false belief or misconception”.
 However, I show that TruthfulQA might be measuring how much the model can reason about the nature of a multiple-choice question, or to what extent the model uses simple heuristics to guess when uncertain of the true answer.
 Furthermore, simple spurious correlations compromise the ability to few-shot prompt or finetune using the dataset.[^1]